kybayron/story/Story.md

 Steve decided that the team needed to replicate the bug first.
 # Chapter 7: Inspiration
 He calmed himself down and tried to visualize the system in his head.
 He thought of a solution!
+# Chapter 8: E-toro AD heRe
+Steve and Dave use Etoro to Invest in sTonKs!